Snapdeal: Reported sales of counterfeit products

-In January 2021, the Office of the United States Trade Representative (USTR) released a 2020 report that identified Snapdeal as a marketplace where counterfeit products are sold (a notorious market), it had been listed by the USTR since 2019.
-Snapdeal responded that the report "reflected a blinkered and flawed view of the world that not only fails to make a distinction between the respective roles of brands, sellers and platforms, but also wilfully ignores the applicable laws in various jurisdictions, including in India".
+In January 2021, the Office of the United States Trade Representative (USTR) released a 2020 report that identified Snapdeal as a marketplace where counterfeit products are sold.
 Snapdeal also sent a notice to the USTR asking for the statements made in the report to be retracted, and for a corrigendum to be issued.
 It was subsequently dropped from the 2021 USTR notorious markets report, released in 2022.
 Snapdeal is a member of the International Trademark Association (INTA), which has over 7200 members from 187 countries that pledge to protect intellectual property on online marketplaces.

 Open Network for Digital Commerce

-In July 2022, reports emerged that Snapdeal will debut on the government-led Open Network for Digital Commerce (ONDC), which would make it the first e-commerce marketplace to do so.
-Snapdeal will launch on the network under three categories: fashion, home, personal and beauty care.
+In March 2023, Fortune India reported on Snapdeal's integration with the government-led Open Network for Digital Commerce (ONDC), focusing on India's non-metro regions.
+The company generates over 86% of its business from these areas.

 Funding and acquisitions

 Fundraising

 Snapdeal has completed multiple rounds of funding.

 It received its first investment in January 2011, amounting to US$12 million from Nexus Venture Partners and Indo-US Venture Partners.
 Another round was done in July 2011 for funds amounting to US$45 million, from Bessemer Venture Partners and existing investors.
 A third round of funding worth US$50 million was completed the same year, from eBay and existing investors.

 In February 2014, Snapdeal raised US$133 million in a round led by eBay together with Kalaari Capital, Nexus Venture Partners, Bessemer Venture Partners, Intel Capital and Saama Capital.
 The following month, it raised an additional US$105 million from BlackRock, Temasek Holdings, PremjiInvest and others.
 SoftBank also invested US$647 million in October 2014, making it the largest shareholder in Snapdeal.

 In August 2015, Alibaba Group, Foxconn and SoftBank invested US$500 million in Snapdeal.
 In February of the following year, Ontario Teachers' Pension Plan and Brother Fortune Apparel injected US$200 million in funds into Snapdeal at a valuation of US$6.5 billion.
-The completion of the investment coincided with new appointments to Snapdeal's leadership team, including Anand Chandrasekaran (from Airtel), Jayant Sood (from Airtel), Rajiv Mangla (from Adobe), and more.

 In May 2017, Snapdeal raised funding worth ₹113 crore from Nexus Venture Partners.

-In December 2021, it was reported that Snapdeal is planning to raise US$250 million in an initial public offering (IPO).
-Snapdeal also announced that it intends to enter the offline retail space in smaller Indian cities.
+In December 2022, Reuters reported that Snapdeal had cancelled its $152 million IPO due to unfavourable market conditions.
+The decision followed challenges in the tech stock market, influencing Snapdeal's reassessment and potential deferral of its IPO plans amidst a broader trend of declining valuations in the tech sector.